decolux/deco-packages/SECURITY.md

 ## Reporting a Vulnerability

-To report a vulnerability, use github's report function, or send an email to d10sfan+luxtorpeda@gmail.com with the necessary information.
+To report a vulnerability, use github's report function.
 Maintainers will respond as soon as possible and resolution depends on how large the issue is.